zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/authorize.net.md

 * An API Login ID
 * A Transaction Key

-## Activate Authorize.net as a Payment method
+## Activating Authorize.net as a Payment Method

 1. Navigate to _Site Administration → Commerce → Settings → Payment Methods_.
 2. Click _Authorize.Net_.